savak1990/cookiecutter-python-terraform-aws-template/README.md

 # Cookiecutter Template for Terraform + Python Projects

-This template scaffolds a multi-microservice project with Python and Terraform.
+This template scaffolds a microservice project with Python and Terraform.

 ## Variables
 - `project_name`: Name of the project.